The Ones Who Walk Away from Omelas: Cultural legacy

 Catherine Lacey's 2020 novel Pew begins with an epigraph from "The Ones Who Walk Away from Omelas", quoting the last paragraph of the story.
-The novel itself is heavily tied to Le Guin's work, with several key similarities present.
+The novel itself is heavily tied to Le Guin's work, with several key similarities.

-Executive Producers and co-showrunners Michelle Paradise and Alex Kurtzman cited Le Guin's short story as inspiration for the plot line of the third season of Star Trek: Discovery, with Kurtzman noting that both creators were interested in the central dilemma being solely caused by a child.
-Several reviewers also noted a strong similarity between the story and the episode "Lift Us Where Suffering Cannot Reach" of Star Trek: Strange New Worlds.
-One such was Anthony Pascale, who called the episode "almost a beat-for-beat recreation" of Le Guin's work.
-On the satirical website Cracked, JM McNab pointed out the long history of Le Guin's influence on the Star Trek franchise and that while the writers of Star Trek: Discovery did name a ship after her, the honor is "still not as good as being credited".
+Executive producers and co-showrunners Michelle Paradise and Alex Kurtzman cited Le Guin's short story as inspiration for the plot line of the third season of Star Trek: Discovery, with Kurtzman noting that both were interested in the central dilemma being solely caused by a child.
+Several reviewers also noted a strong similarity between the story and the episode "Lift Us Where Suffering Cannot Reach" of Star Trek: Strange New Worlds first season.
+Reviewer Anthony Pascale called the episode "almost a beat-for-beat recreation" of Le Guin's work.
+On the satirical website Cracked, JM McNab pointed out the long history of Le Guin's influence on the Star Trek franchise and wrote that while the writers of Star Trek: Discovery did name a ship after her, that honor is "still not as good as being credited".

+The 2022 fantasy novel The Golden Enclaves by Naomi Novik features a dilemma similar to the one presented in "The Ones Who Walk Away from Omelas."

+Isabel J. Kim's short story "Why Don't We Just Kill the Kid In the Omelas Hole", published in Clarkesworld Magazine in February 2024, is set after the events of Le Guin's story.
+It discusses a third option besides staying in Omelas or walking away: killing the suffering child (an act described by one of the murderers as a form of accelerationism).